gcanti/gcanti.github.io/_posts/2014-09-15-json-api-validation-in-node.md

 Now the good news.

-As a consequence of what I showed in [JSON Deserialization Into An Object Model](/2014/09/12/json-deserialization-into-an-object-model.html), if you **open source** the `domain.js` file you can provide a:
+As a consequence of what I showed in [JSON Deserialization Into An Object Model](/2014/09/12/json-deserialization-into-an-object-model.html), if you **open source** the `domain.js` file you can provide to your API users a:

 - cheap
 - (auto) documented